 Safety and effectiveness of AMRIX has not been studied in pediatric patients.

-The plasma concentration and half-life of cyclobenzaprine are substantially increased in the elderly when compared to the general patient population (see CLINICAL PHARMACOLOGY, Pharmacokinetics, Special Populations, Elderly).
-Accordingly, AMRIX should not be used in the elderly.
+Clinical studies of AMRIX did not include sufficient numbers of patients aged 65 and over to determine the safety and efficacy of AMRIX in the elderly population.
+The plasma concentration and half-life of cyclobenzaprine are substantially increased in the elderly when compared to the general patient population.
+Accordingly, use of AMRIX is not recommended in the elderly.
+[See WARNINGS AND PRECAUTIONS and CLINICAL PHARMACOLOGY]

 Additional Amrix Information